WICKED WOMEN

 Their writing tracks their role as an LGBTQI+ publisher and provocateur during the third wave of women’s sexual liberation, when the pursuit of pleasure was a powerful political protest.

-Current discussions about gender, feminism, identity, and queer representation inform their work.
 You can read Tiger’s weekly reflections on queer culture now and in the 1990s on substack.

 WICKED WORDS